appsecco/dvja/README.md

 $ mvn clean package
 ```

-The deployable `war` file is generated in targets directory.
+The deployable `war` file is generated in targets directory..

 ## Run with Jetty